odell/pyazr/README.md

 ### Data

-Data structure that hold a list of Segments and provides some convenient functions for applying actions to all of them.
+Data structure that holds a list of Segments and provides some convenient functions for applying actions to all of them.

 ## Example